Searching a Database of Source Codes Using Contextualized Code Search: Evaluation

 \textbf{Statistical analysis}.
 An average search result rating was computed for each of the four methods, across each of the 15 search problems $\times$ 13 volunteer $=$ 195 search results.

 We were also interested in the statistical significance of comparisons of the average ratings across search methodologies: If one method has a higher rating on average, is the difference statistically significant?
-To answer this question, we consider a null hypothesis fo the following form.
+We designed a bootstrap-based pairwise hypothesis test \cite{bootstrap} comparing the ratings given by a user for predictions on the same problem from different algorithms.
+We consider a null hypothesis of the following form.
 For two search methods $A$ and $B$, define:

 $H_0^{A, B} =$ ``The average score for search strategy $A$ is worse than the score for search strategy $B$.''